Why use FarmerBrown.com to get your bid bonds?

 What is a Bid Bond?

 In short a bid bond shows proof of guarantee to the owner of a project that you can comply with the bid contract and that you will be able to accomplish the job as it is laid out in the contract.
 It assures the project owner that you have the capability to take on and carry out the project if you are selected for the project during the bidding process.
 In normal circumstances project owners have no idea if a contractor is able to financially handle a project, having a bid bond takes that guess work out.
-Bid bonds will make a project owner feel more comfortable and they are more likely to go with a contractor who has one, knowing if the project fails they can collect compensation.
+Bid bonds will make a project owner feel more comfortable and they are more likely to go with a contractor who has one, knowing if the contract is not signed they can make a claim against the Bid Bond.
+Bid bonds in most instances are 5% or 10% of the bid amount.
+Federal bid bonds are 20% of the bid amount.

 Please fill out the form for your Bid Bonds Quote or if you wish to speak with agent now please call (866) 704-0510